SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 “both instances have the same ``x`` values and ``y`` values”, and so this is the logic used by the operator implementation.
-If you've implemented an "equal to" operator, you usually don't need to implement a "not equal to" operator(``!=``) yourself.
+If you've implemented an "equal to" operator, you usually don't need to implement a "not equal to" operator (``!=``) yourself.
-The standard library provides a default implementation of the “not equal to” operator, which simply returns the inverse of the result of the “equal to” operator that you implemented.
+The standard library provides a default implementation of the “not equal to” operator, which simply negates the result of the “equal to” operator that you implemented.

 You can now use these operators to check whether two ``Vector2D`` instances are equivalent: